Jean Morrison (professor): Research and teaching

 Morrison’s research in stable isotope geochemistry focuses on understanding the evolution and properties of the Earth's deep crust, with particular emphasis on the physiochemical characteristics in earthquake fault systems and the origins of rocks and minerals.
 She has received numerous National Science Foundation grants supporting her research and published dozens of articles in leading scientific journals, including Science, Geology, and International Geology Review.
 Her teaching at the collegiate level has explored geology, mineralogy, petrology, and the process of change in science.

 Graduate Student Unionization

-On September 23, 2022, Jean Morrison sent a message to Boston University graduate students on behalf of the Office of the Provost recommending against the formation of a graduate student union.
+On September 23, 2022, Morrison sent a message to Boston University graduate students on behalf of the Office of the Provost recommending against the formation of a graduate student union.
 In the email, she described the unionization effort as a "one-size-fits-all" model that is "fundamentally incompatible" with Boston University.
 In early November, graduate students rejected an offer from the university which would have voluntarily recognized a unit of doctoral candidates, but not other graduate students.